lucaatorelli/CircularLoopstation/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/UlGHmdACEOk/0.jpg)](https://www.youtube.com/watch?v=UlGHmdACEOk)

-# 2. Behind the concept
+# 2. Behind the concept: polyrhytm and polymeter
 Everyone says "music is made of rhythmic sound", so what is rhythm?

 Rhythm in music is characterized by a repeating sequence of stressed (strong) and unstressed (weak) beats, and it's divided into bars organized by time signature and tempo indications.